krishnan-chandra/personal-website/content/posts/regex-catastrophic-backtracking.md

 match = re.search(pattern, content.strip(), re.DOTALL)
 ```

-This regex tries to match text within `<summary>` tags, while also explicitly matching newlines before and after each block of text.
+This regex parses output from an LLM, and tries to match text within `<summary>` tags as output by the LLM.
+It also explicitly matches newlines before and after each block of text.
 It defines capture groups for the whole content of the summary tags, as well as each newline-delimited match group.

 So what's the problem here?